Peter K. Gregersen, MD, Principal Investigator

 Christine Metz, PhD

-Dr. Metz, is an investigator at the Feinstein Institute for Medical Research and Professor at the Hofstra Northwell School of Medicine.
-In addition, she is the Director of Research for the Department of OB-GYN at North Shore University Hospital and Long Island Jewish Medical Center of the Hofstra Northwell School of Medicine.
+Dr. Metz, is an investigator at the Feinstein Institute for Medical Research and Professor at the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell.
+In addition, she is the Director of Research for the Department of OB-GYN at North Shore University Hospital and Long Island Jewish Medical Center of the Zucker School of Medicine.

 Dr. Metz graduated from Cornell University with BS and MS degrees and she completed her PhD in Immunology/Pathology at New York University.
 She began her scientific career studying the role of macrophage migration inhibitory factor (or MIF) in numerous inflammatory conditions.
 In 2001, Dr. Metz established her laboratory at the Northwell Health Research Institute (re-named The Feinstein Institute for Medical Research in 2008).